PortalNetwork/hackathon/README.md

+# Portal Network Hackathon

+Portal Network is honor to invite our partners to let everyone can participate and enjoy hacking problmes using the decentralized technology and economy.

+# Hackthon Summary

-# Intrduce of Portal Network
+## Introduction of Portal Network

 [Our Blog](https://medium.com/portalnetworkofficial)